InstituteforDiseaseModeling/modelops-calabaria/docs/design/04_wire_protocol_architecture.md

 # Wire Protocol Architecture: Dependency-Free Execution

+> **Legacy Notice:** Operational examples in this document mention the old
+> `cb manifest` workflow.
+Those commands have been removed; ModelOps-bundle
+> now handles manifests end-to-end.
+The protocol architecture described here
+> remains accurate.

 ## The Critical Principle: ModelOps Never Imports Calabaria

 **ModelOps is pure infrastructure**.
 It orchestrates distributed computation but has ZERO knowledge of science frameworks.
 The user's code (including Calabaria) runs in isolated processes, while ModelOps only handles the protocol boundary.